henry-48/-AJCAI_2025-Augmentation-and-Transformation-for-Nighttime-Cloud-Segmentation/README.md

 In this repoitory, we has list three model used to verificate the useof the augmentation and transformation pipeline.
 Each of them are adopted for the cloud segmentation task.

-The detail of the implementation of each augmentaiton technique is list in
+The detail of the implementation of each augmentaiton technique is list in Augmentation Implementations.

+The day-to-night style transfer is cited from